Induction Signatures Are Not Enough: A Matched-Compute Study of Load-Bearing Structure in In-Context Learning: Introduction

 A practical way to approach this is to intervene on the \emph{data} rather than the \emph{architecture} or \emph{objective}.
 In contrast to synthetic-task-only plateau-shortening studies \citep{kim2025taskdiversityshortensicl} and objective-level interventions such as multi-token prediction \citep{gloeckle2024betterfasterlarge}, we adopt a data-rewrite perspective that is easy to deploy at scale: inject a small fraction of targeted inputs into the pretraining stream that selectively excite the putative induction mechanism while keeping the architecture and objective fixed.
 Concretely, we replace a small slice of natural tokens with synthetic copy snippets that cleanly exercise the copier-selector behavior of induction (forward copy) and anti-induction (backward copy).
 Copy-style cues are the canonical probe for the induction circuit and are widely used to measure it \citep{olsson2022context, nanda2022transformerlens}.
 While other synthetic families have been studied (for example n-gram statistics \citep{edelman2024the}, p-hop tasks \citep{sanford2024transformersparallelcomputationlogarithmic}, and intrinsic tasks \citep{gu2023pretraininglearncontext}), copy snippets align most directly with the hypothesized mechanism and with distributional properties such as burstiness that correlate with the rise of in-context learning \citep{chan2022datadistributionalpropertiesdrive}.

-These considerations lead to a single, testable question: \emph{Under iso-FLOPs, what is more effective for in-context learning---pure natural text, or natural text with a small fraction replaced by directional copy snippets that directly exercise the induction circuit?}
+These considerations lead to a single testable question: \textbf{under iso-FLOPs, is it more effective for ICL to pretrain purely on natural text, or to allocate a small early-training budget to synthetic directional copy snippets that directly exercise the induction circuit?} Here, “earlier” refers to earlier-peaking induction signatures across layers at a fixed checkpoint under matched compute, not fewer optimization steps to reach a fixed capability.

-To answer this, we introduce \emph{Bi-Induct}, a lightweight curriculum that interleaves short duplicate-span snippets {with natural text} during early training.
-We evaluate three variants under matched compute: forward induction, backward anti-induction, and a balanced mix where the direction is chosen \emph{independently at each injection}.
-We assess the impact of our pretraining strategies on three axes: (i) downstream ICL performance on standard few-shot benchmarks; (ii) a mechanistic metric, namely the concentration of the top 2\% most active attention heads per layer; and (iii) language modeling quality via held-out perplexity.
-We conduct experiments at three model scales (0.13B, 0.5B, 1B) under iso-FLOPs constraints, also using the 0.13B model as a design space to explore curriculum parameters, including data mix ratios, and span lengths effects.
+To answer this, we introduce \textbf{Bi-Induct}, a lightweight curriculum that interleaves short duplicate-span snippets with natural text during early training.
+We evaluate three variants under matched compute: forward induction, backward anti-induction, and a balanced mix where the direction is chosen independently at each injection.
+We assess each pretraining strategy on three axes: (i) downstream ICL performance on standard few-shot benchmarks and function-style probes; (ii) mechanistic telemetry targeting induction and anti-induction heads; and (iii) held-out perplexity as a quality guardrail.
+We study these effects across 0.13B, 0.5B, and 1B decoder-only models, using the 0.13B setting as a design lab for span length and mix-ratio selection before scaling the chosen operating point.

-\textbf{Method and scope:} We implement \textit{Bi-Induct} as a lightweight curriculum, introducing a linearly annealed mixture of synthetic directional-copy data during early pretraining which we compare against a pure-natural baseline under iso-FLOPs conditions.
-To disentangle model capability from calibration, we evaluate few-shot ICL performance alongside two diagnostics: held-out perplexity (as a quality guardrail) and head-level telemetry measuring attention to copy patterns.
-Our objective is not to optimize benchmark scores, but to understand when and how targeted data augmentation induces load-bearing behavior for ICL.

-\textbf{Contributions:} \begin{itemize} \item \textbf{Matched\mbox{-}compute comparison across scales:} We conduct an iso\mbox{-}FLOPs comparison of pure-natural pretraining vs.\ a small directional-copy replacement, run at 0.13B, 0.5B, and 1B parameters on the same corpus with identical token budgets and training steps per scale.
-We report per\mbox{-}task and composite few-shot ICL results alongside a perplexity guardrail and attention-head telemetry (forward/anti-copy scores) at the final checkpoint.